RAJerez/Coin-Predictor/README.md

 - `--end_date`: End date in yyyy-mm-dd format.
 - `--max_threads`: Configurable number of threads.
 - `--load`: Option to load the data into a database.

+> [!NOTE]
+> I have opted to configure the cron job using the Python library "schedule," which I found more intuitive than the Linux crontab.
+However, my conclusion is that using Airflow would have been more efficient.